altunenes/rusty_spelling/README.md

 - The user tries to write the word they hear in a proper way.
 - Print /exit to exit the program and it prints the score and statistics of the game.
 - You can play with "word_list.txt" file that contains a list of words.
 You can add your own words to the file.
-If you want to play with "word_list.txt" file, print "2" and enter on the console when the program asks you to play mode.

 ### Usage/Installation:
 - You need to install rust on your computer.
 You can install it from [here](https://www.rust-lang.org/tools/install).